Harvard Business School: International research centers

 HBS established nine global research centers and four regional offices and functions through offices in Asia Pacific (Hong Kong, Shanghai, Singapore), United States (San Francisco Bay Area, CA), Europe (Paris, opened in 2003), South Asia (India), Middle East and North Africa (Dubai, Istanbul, Tel Aviv), Japan and Latin America (Montevideo, Mexico City, São Paulo).

 Rankings

 As of 2022, HBS was ranked fifth in the nation by U.S. News & World Report, third in the world by the Financial Times, and second in the world by QS World University Rankings.

 Academic life

 Most full-time students study for an MBA, although doctoral programs are also undertaken.
-Executive education is provided, and online courses.
+Executive education is provided, and online courses are also available.

-Baker Scholars are those MBA students with academic honors over the two year course in the top 5% of their year class.
+Baker Scholars are those MBA students with academic honors over the two-year course in the top 5% of their year class.

 Student life

 HBS students can join more than 95 different clubs and student organizations on campus.
 The Student Association (SA) is the main interface between the MBA student body and the faculty/administration.
 In addition, the HBS student body is represented at the university level by the Harvard Graduate Council.